*Due to the COVID-19 oubreak, Empower 2020 has been cancelled. Information about Empower 2021 will be coming soon.

 Engage: In collaboration with their mentors, students will prepare, practice, and critique a series of lessons or a ministry project, which they will carry out in their home congregations.

-Contact us to sign up for the program or with any questions or concerns.
+Contact us with any questions or concerns.